jeyanthk/todoapp/README.md

 # todoapp
-A Todo app bilt with Angularjs
+A Todo app built with Angularjs